Yellow River: Imperial times

 The question of how aggressively flooding should be controlled, and whether it should be steered back to its original channels when it migrated, was a topic of controversy in the imperial court.
 Rival cliques made arguments based on budgetary, technical and strategic criteria.
 Geographer Charles Greer identifies two competing schools of thought on how to control the Yellow River.
 One, which he identifies as Confucian, advocated containing the river between higher levees, thus maximizing the amount of river basin land that could be cultivated.
-The other, which he associates with Taoism, favored lower levees separated by as much as 5-10 kilometers.
+The other, which he associates with Taoism, favored lower levees separated by as much as 5–10 kilometers.
 In one particular long-running debate during the 11th century reigns of the Renzong and Shenzong emperors, when the river repeatedly broke its levees and migrated north and west, officials battled over whether expensive measures should be taken to return the river to its former channels.
 The Shenzong emperor ultimately decreed that the river be allowed to remain in its new course.

 Traditional flood control techniques made use of levees, revetments to absorb the energy of the water, overflow basins, drainage canals and polders.
 Treatises on traditional flood control techniques were written by officials such as Pan Jixun, who argued that joining branches of the river increased the water's power and this in turn increased its ability to flush sediment.
 The difficult situation around the confluence of the Yellow River, the Huai, and the Grand Canal, however, still led to a major flood of the regional center Sizhou and Pan's dismissal from court.
-Subsequently, the river's 1680 flood entirely submerged Sizhou and the nearby Ming Zuling tombs beneath Hongze Lake for centuries until modern irrigation and flood control lowered the water level enough to permit their excavation and the tombs' restoration.
+Subsequently, the river's 1680 flood entirely submerged Sizhou and the nearby Mausoleum to Ming Ancestors beneath Hongze Lake for centuries until modern irrigation and flood control lowered the water level enough to permit their excavation and the tombs' restoration starting from the 1970s.